cmachu/ewok/README.md

 You can find me on Forest Moon of Endor <a href="https://cmachu.github.io/ewok/">https://cmachu.github.io/ewok/</a></p>

 ## How to get one Ewok?
-You can install me via bower: `cmachu/ewok`
+You can install me via bower: `bower install ewok --save`